 As the age-old proverb goes, “An ounce of prevention is worth a pound of cure.”
 Make it a priority to walk through your building and facilities on a recurring basis or schedule an annual inspection to make sure you’re doing everything you can to ensure water damage isn’t something you have to worry about.

-For more risk management content and resources, visit churchmutual.com/safety.
+Continue Reading for more risk management content and resources.